Megwana/beammeup/README.md

 ### Acknowledgments & Thank yous

 Thank you to my mentor Jubril Akolade for your support and feedback on my project which helped me develop it into its finished state.

-Including, the standard breakpoints for a responsive website via https://www.w3schools.com/
+Including, the standard breakpoints for a responsive website via https://www.w3schools.com/.
+In addition, a note to minimise my headers on the about, movie and contact page for mobile devices.

 Thank you Ashkat Garg for the recommendation of the following technologies: